abhirup-m/abhirup-m.github.io/_posts/2022-07-05-creating-githubpages-website.md

 {: style="text-align: justify"}

 ## Ruby, gems and Jekyll
 [Ruby](https://en.wikipedia.org/wiki/Ruby_(programming_language)) is an interpreted, high-level programming language.
-Libraries in ruby are referred to as **gems**.
-[RubyGems](https://en.wikipedia.org/wiki/RubyGems) is a package manager for ruby that makes installing and maintaining gems easier.
-[Bundler](https://github.com/rubygems/bundler) is a gem whose job is to create consistent environments for running ruby.
-It does this by managing the gems that the application depends on.
-Given a list of gems, it can automatically download and install those gems, as well as any other gems needed by the gems that are listed, all at the appropriate versions.
+Libraries in `ruby` are referred to as `gems`.
+[RubyGems](https://en.wikipedia.org/wiki/RubyGems) is a package manager for `ruby` that makes installing and maintaining `gems` easier.
+[Bundler](https://github.com/rubygems/bundler) is a `gem` whose job is to create consistent environments for running `ruby`.
+It does this by managing the `gems` that the application depends on.
+Given a list of `gems`, it can automatically download and install those `gems`, as well as any other `gems` needed by the `gems` that are listed, _all at the appropriate versions_.

-Finally, [Jekyll](https://jekyllrb.com/) is a static site generator written in Ruby.
-It is in fact a Ruby library that takes text written in your favorite markup language and uses layouts to create a static website.
+Finally, [Jekyll](https://jekyllrb.com/) is a static site generator written in `ruby`.
+It is in fact a `gem` that takes text written in your favorite markup language and uses layouts to create a static website.
 You can tweak the site’s look and feel, URLs, the data displayed on the page, and more.
 Such a website can then be hosted on any server.
-Github-pages is a free and open-source option.
-Jekyll was in fact developed by [Tom Preston-Werner](https://en.wikipedia.org/wiki/Tom_Preston-Werner), GitHub's co-founder.
+[Github Pages](https://jekyllrb.com/docs/github-pages/) is a free option, where you can host the website on GitHub’s `github.io` domain or on a custom domain name of your choice. `Jekyll` was developed by [Tom Preston-Werner](https://en.wikipedia.org/wiki/Tom_Preston-Werner), GitHub's co-founder.

 In summary
-- gems are libraries in the language Ruby, managed by the RubyGems package manager
+- `gems` are libraries in the language Ruby, managed by the RubyGems package manager

-- Bundler creates environments from specified libraries and their versions
+- `bundler` creates environments from specified libraries and their versions

-- Jekyll is a Ruby library that  generates a static website from the provided content
+- `Jekyll` is a ruby library that  generates a static website from the provided content

 With these definitions out of the way, we can now start creating the website.